 - 1.1 On 30 April 2013, the OFT referred the completed acquisition by Cineworld of City Screen Limited to the CC for investigation and report.
-The CC must decide: - (a) whether a relevant merger situation has been created; and - (b) if so, whether the creation of that situation has resulted, or may be expected to result, in an SLC within any market or markets in the UK for goods or services. - 1.2 Our terms of reference are in Appendix A. We are required to publish our final decision by 14 October 2013. - 1.3 This document, together with its appendices, constitutes our provisional findings, published and notified to Cineworld in line with the CC's Rules of Procedure.3 Further information relevant to this inquiry, including non-confidential versions of submissions received from Cineworld and third parties, as well as summaries of evidence received in oral hearings, can be found on our website.4
+The CC must decide: - (a) whether a relevant merger situation has been created; and - (b) if so, whether the creation of that situation has resulted, or may be expected to result, in an SLC within any market or markets in the UK for goods or services. - 1.2 Our terms of reference are in Appendix A. - 1.3 This document, together with its appendices, constitutes our findings.
+Further information relevant to this inquiry, including non-confidential versions of submissions received from Cineworld and third parties, as well as summaries of evidence received in oral hearings, can be found on our website.